Design and Build

 A bold vision for learning and growth

 Design and Build is the first major phase of our organizational growth.
 It encompasses the first five years of the Equality Fund (2019-2024) and includes many foundational steps and processes, from establishing our core governance structures, to building out our programs, to launching our brand, and establishing plans for accountability and key milestones.
 This critical phase is filled with learning, adaptation, experimentation, and change.

-In this first chapter of our growth, the Equality Fund and two of our partners, the Toronto Foundation and World University Services Canada (WUSC) have co-signed an agreement with the Government of Canada to ensure the effective stewardship of its $300 million CAD contribution.
+In this first chapter of our growth, the Equality Fund and two of our partners, the Toronto Foundation and WUSC have co-signed an agreement with the Government of Canada to ensure the effective stewardship of its $300 million CAD contribution.
 Under this agreement, the Toronto Foundation acts as the Equality Fund’s fiduciary partner, while WUSC provides capacity-strengthening support to the Equality Fund for its grantmaking program.
 The Equality Fund will assume sole responsibility for all of these functions as the Design and Build phase draws to a close.